collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 If you launch a client, i.e. [http://127.0.0.1:8000](http://127.0.0.1:8000), you should now see at startup of the client, a screen telling you that the synchronizing process is on going:

 ![sync-screen](../assets/tutorials/plugin-sync/sync-screen.png)
-Finally, let's add a bit code code to display the current reference time as estimated by the client, alongside it's local time:
+Finally, let's add a bit of code to display the current reference time as estimated by the client, alongside its local time:

 ```js
 // src/clients/player/index.js